expo/expo/docs/pages/versions/unversioned/sdk/contacts.md

 | RAW_IMAGE              | `'rawImage'`                | ✅             | ❌             |
 | THUMBNAIL              | `'thumbnail'`               | **Deprecated** | **Deprecated** |
 | PREVIOUS_LAST_NAME     | `'previousLastName'`        | **Deprecated** | **Deprecated** |

-## Breaking Changes

-### SDK 29

-- The `thumbnail` field has been deprecated, use `image` on both platforms instead.
-- On iOS `image` is now `rawImage`.
-There is no Android version of `rawImage`.
-- Images now return a localUri instead of Base64 string.
-- Base64 string is now returned in an encodable format.
-- Empty contact fields will no longer be returned as empty strings on iOS.
-- Passing no fields will now return all contact information.